 Seth Monahan

 Monahan is also deeply involved in the pedagogy of music theory.
-He has published several essays on undergraduate theory teaching and is currently developing a series of instructional videos for undergraduate music theory.
-These and other initiatives have earned him numerous distinctions for his teaching.
+He has published several essays on undergraduate theory instruction, and his ongoing YouTube series (“Basics of Classical Harmony and Counterpoint”) has had over a million views since 2016.
+These and other initiatives have earned him numerous distinctions, including the University of Rochester’s Edward Peck Curtis Award for Excellence in Undergraduate Teaching.

-Monahan earned a bachelor of music degree in composition from the University of the Arts in Philadelphia, where he also studied guitar, a master of music degree in music theory from Temple University, and a Ph.D. from Yale University.
+Monahan earned a Bachelor of Music degree in composition from the University of the Arts in Philadelphia, where he also studied guitar; a Master of Music degree in music theory from Temple University; and a Ph.D. from Yale University.